payola/Payola/README.md

 Content-Length:11464
 Content-Type:text/plain; charset=utf-8
 ```
-As you can see, the `POST` request which represents an asynchronous RPC call conatins the name of the remote method which should be invoked by the
+As you can see, the `POST` request which represents an asynchronous RPC call conatins the name of the remote method which should be invoked by the RPC controller / RPC Dispatcher.
+Since one can make his own RPC call very simply, we restricted the "invokable" methods to those that are defined in the body of an object annotated with the `s2js.compiler.remote` annotation.
+If you try to invoke a method which does not belong to an remote object, an exception will be thrown and sent as a response to such a call.

+> One could ask now, why we did not use the standard Scala @remote annotation, or, moreover, why we did use a Java annotation.

 <a name="client"></a>
 ### Package cz.payola.web.client